Internal Cross-layer Gradients for Extending Homogeneity to Heterogeneity in Federated Learning: Experiments

-\textbf{Analysis for CKA Layer Similarity.} Figure~\ref{fig:exp_resnet_05cifar} reveals that InCoAvg exhibits a significantly higher CKA layer similarity compared to FedAvg, accompanied by improved accuracy.
-This finding provides evidence that InCo Aggregation enhances layer similarity to achieve superior performance.
-Heatmaps from stage 2 to stage 3 for various methods are presented in Figure~\ref{fig:exp_resnet_FedInCo_block3_05cifar} to Figure~\ref{fig:exp_resnet_fedAvg_block3_05cifar}.
-Consistent with the t-SNE visualization, FedAvg's heatmaps exhibit block-wise patterns due to its inability to extract features from diverse model architectures.
-In stage 2, a substantial improvement in CKA similarity is observed for InCoAvg compared to HeteroAvg and FedAvg.
-Notably, the smallest models in InCoAvg (top left corner) exhibit lower similarity (more black) with other clients compared to HeteroAvg in stage 3, while the larger models in InCoAvg demonstrate much higher similarity than HeteroAvg.
+\textit{Analysis for CKA Layer Similarity.} Figure~\ref{fig:exp_resnet_05cifar} reveals that InCoAvg exhibits a significantly higher CKA layer similarity compared to FedAvg.
+Consistent with the t-SNE visualization, FedAvg's heatmaps exhibit block-wise patterns in Figure~\ref{fig:exp_resnet_fedAvg_block3_05cifar} due to its inability to extract features from diverse model architectures.
+Notably, the smallest models in InCoAvg (top left corner) exhibit lower similarity (more black) with other clients compared to HeteroAvg in stage 3.
 This discrepancy arises because the accuracy of the smallest models in InCoAvg is similar to that of HeteroAvg, but the performance of larger models in InCoAvg surpasses that of HeteroAvg, as indicated in Figure~\ref{tab:client_acc}.
 Consequently, a larger similarity gap emerges between the smallest models and the other models.
 Addressing the performance of the smallest models in InCo Aggregation represents our future research direction.